istio-ecosystem/sail-operator/README.md

-# Sail-operator
+# Sail Operator

-The Sail-operator manages the lifecycle of your [Istio](https://istio.io) control plane.
+The Sail Operator manages the lifecycle of your [Istio](https://istio.io) control plane.
 It provides custom resources for you to deploy and manage your control plane components.

 ## User Documentation
 This document aims to provide an overview of the project and some information for contributors.
 For information on how to use the operator, take a look at the [User Documentation](docs/README.md).